luads/php-xbase/README.md

 PHP XBase
 -----

-A simple parser for *.dbf (dBase, foxpro).
-It's a port of PHPXbase class written by [Erwin Kooi](http://www.phpclasses.org/package/2673-PHP-Access-dbf-foxpro-files-without-PHP-ext-.html), updated to a 5.3 / PSR compliant code.
+A simple library for dealing with **dbf** databases like dBase and FoxPro.
+It's a port of PHPXbase class written by [Erwin Kooi](http://www.phpclasses.org/package/2673-PHP-Access-dbf-foxpro-files-without-PHP-ext-.html), updated to a PSR-2 compliant code and tweaked for performance and to solve some issues the original code had.

 Sample code:
 ``` php